n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.5.md

 ## What's next?

 **Nathan 🙋**: Wow, the Function node is really powerful!
-So if I have some basic JavaScript skills, I can power up my workflows.
+So if I have some basic JavaScript skills I can power up my workflows.

 **You 👩‍🔧**: Exactly – you can progress from no-code to low-code!